 If you are suffering from this condition, I urge you to seek the advice of chiropractor, because there are other conditions that mimic plantar fasciitis.
 Such as, severs disease (seen in young children), calcaneal nerve entrapments, fat pad atrophy, stress fracture, tarsal tunnel syndrome, rheumatoid arthritis, ankylosing spondylitis, gout, and Reiter’s syndrome.

-Treatment options can include; manipulation of the joints, ultrasound, electric stimulation therapy, extracorporeal shock wave therapy, cold laser, heat, ice, stretching, massage, strengthening, kinesio taping, athletic taping, activity modification, orthotics, shoe choice, graston technique, cross fiber friction, corticosteroid injections (usually make to problem worse in the long run), posterior night splints, NSAID’s, donut pads under the heel, and weight loss.
+Treatment options can include; manipulation of the joints, ultrasound, electric stimulation therapy, extracorporeal shock wave therapy (Denver Chiropractic, LLC is the only chiropractic clinic in Denver to offer shockwave therapy, cold laser, heat, ice, stretching, massage, strengthening, kinesio taping, athletic taping, activity modification, orthotics, shoe choice, graston technique, cross fiber friction, corticosteroid injections (usually make to problem worse in the long run), posterior night splints, NSAID’s, donut pads under the heel, and weight loss.

 The absolute best recommendations that I can give you, is to see a chiropractor.
 They will help determine what is best for your situation.
 Denver chiropractic doctors can provide plantar fasciitis treatment in Denver.